 What Weather Conditions Bring the Best Fall Foliage?

-Of course, if freezing temperatures and a hard frost hit, it can kill the process within the leaf and lead to poor fall color.
+- Of course, if freezing temperatures and a hard frost hit, it can kill the process within the leaves, leading to poor fall color and early leaf drop.
 Check the frost dates in your area!

-Where Can You Find the Most Beautiful Fall Foliage?
+Where Can You Find the Best Fall Foliage?